 The Special Interest Group (SIG) for Cardiac Physiology has launched prior to the 2011 SPS meeting in Bergen.
 The group is chaired by William E. Louch (University of Oslo) and Morten B Thomsen (University of Copenhagen).

-This SIG was formed at the SPS meeting in Bergen 2011.
-The group is chaired by William E. Louch and Morten B Thomsen.
-The objective is to improve the network between Scandinavian groups involved in clinical or experimental research in the area of cardiac physiology in health and disease.
-The group will focus on aiding PhD students and young group leaders to develop their scientific careers.
+The objective of the SIG is to improve networking between Scandinavian groups involved in clinical or experimental research in the area of cardiac physiology in health and disease.
+The SIG focuses on aiding PhD students and young group leaders to develop their scientific careers.
 Our activities are primarily centered on supporting the annual SPS meetings with proposals for sessions and the organization of single-day satellite meetings at these conferences.

-On August 8, 2019, the SIG will meet for a full-day satellite meeting just prior to the SPS annual meeting on Iceland.
-The programme is being finalized but will include the following sessions:
+We had a full-day satellite meeting just prior to the SPS annual meeting in Iceland.
+The programme included the following sessions:

 - Cardiac function, organized by Mark Boyett

 - Modelling, organized by Joakim Sundnes and Jussi Koivumäki

 - Pacemaking, organized by Tobias Wang and Denis Abramochkin